The Xometry app works best with JavaScript enabled!

 Are 100 Watts of Laser Power Too Much for Laser Engraving?

-The recommended laser power for laser welding is highly dependent on the type and thickness of the materials being welded, the joint configuration, the weld quality required, and the specific capabilities/quality of the welding system being used.
+The recommended laser power for laser welding highly depends on the type and thickness of the materials being welded, the joint configuration, the weld quality required, and the specific capabilities/quality of the welding system being used.
 For example, materials have varied absorption properties for the beam energy, so the power required to initiate welding will depend on the material.
 Also, the section thickness will profoundly affect the ability to generate sufficient heat.
 Thicker material at the joint line will require higher power to achieve proper penetration and weld strength.
 As with all laser-based processes, a careful evaluation of equipment capabilities, operational parameters, and quality of results is required, using sample materials before a process can be confidently executed.
 For more information, see our guide on How Laser Welding Works.

 Is 4-kW Laser Power Good for Laser Welding?